K3 surfaces with two involutions and low Picard number: Smooth quartics with Picard number equal to 2

 \section{Smooth quartics with Picard number equal to 2}

-In this section we study the Picard number of quartic K3 surfaces admitting a holomorphic involution.
+In this section, we study the Picard number of quartic K3 surfaces admitting a holomorphic involution.
 From~\autoref{p:GeneralDoubleSextic} it follows that such a K3 surface has Picard number at least $2$.

-The following result gives a criterion for the existence of quartic K3 surfaces containing a curve of degree $e$ and genus $g$. \begin{theorem} There exists a smooth quartic $X\subset\IP^3$ containing a smooth curve $C$ of degree $e$ and genus $g$ if and only if \begin{enumerate} \item $g=e^2/8+1$ or \item $g<e^2/8$ and $(e,g)\neq (5,3)$. \end{enumerate} In this case, $X$ can be chosen such that $\Pic X$ is generated by $C$ and the hyperplane section. \end{theorem} \begin{proof} The first statement is~\cite[Theorem 1]{Mor84}.
-The second is~\cite[Theorem 1]{Knu02}. \end{proof}
+The following result gives a criterion for the existence of quartic K3 surfaces containing a curve of degree $e$ and genus $g$. \begin{theorem} There exists a smooth quartic $X\subset\IP^3$ containing a smooth curve $C$ of degree $e$ and genus $g$ if and only if \begin{enumerate} \item $g=e^2/8+1$ or \item $g<e^2/8$ and $(e,g)\neq (5,3)$. \end{enumerate} In this case, $X$ can be chosen such that $\Pic X$ is generated by $C$ and the hyperplane section. \end{theorem} \begin{proof} The first statement is due to Mori~\cite[Theorem 1]{Mor84}, the second to Knutsen~\cite[Theorem 1]{Knu02}. \end{proof}

 We use this theorem to show the existence of smooth quartics with Picard number two admitting a holomorphic involution.

 \begin{proposition} Let $e>4$ and let $X\subset \IP^3$ be a smooth quartic containing a smooth curve $C$ of genus 2 and degree $e$ such that $\Pic X=\langle H,C\rangle$, where $H$ denotes the hyperplane section.
 Then~$C$ is ample and $X$ admits a holomorphic involution induced by the double cover model associated to the linear system $|C|$. \end{proposition} \begin{proof}